pietervdvn/MapComplete/README.md

 Furthermore, it shows images present in the `image` tag or, if a `wikidata` or `wikimedia_commons`-tag is present, it follows those to get these images too

+## Examples

+- [Buurtnatuur.be](http://buurntatuur.be), developed for the Belgian [Green party](https://www.groen.be/).
+They also funded the initial development!
+- [Cyclofix](https://pietervdvn.github.io/MapComplete/index.html?quests=pomp), further development on [Open Summer of Code](https://summerofcode.be/) funded by [Brussels Mobility](https://mobilite-mobiliteit.brussels/en)
+- [Bookcases](https://pietervdvn.github.io/MapComplete/index.html?quests=bookcases#element) cause I like to collect them.

+Have a theme idea?
+Drop it in the [issues](https://github.com/pietervdvn/MapComplete/issues)

 ## License

 GPL + pingback.